oasisprotocol/old-docs/src/operators/maintenance/adding-removing-nodes.md

 ## To Remove a Node

-In order to remove a node requires updating the entity descriptor manually.
+Removing a node requires updating the entity descriptor manually.
 The entity descriptor file is a simple JSON document that looks something like:

 ```json